A weak formulation of free boundary problems and its application to hydrodynamic limits of particle systems with selection: Uniqueness via barriers

-\noi{\bf Proof of Theorem \ref{th1}.} Note first that once uniqueness is established for the $u$ component of the solution $(u,\beta)$, uniqueness of the $\beta$ component follows immediately from \eqref{054}.
-To show the former, argue by contradiction and assume that $(u^i,\beta^i)$, $i=1,2$ are two solutions where $u^1$ and $u^2$ are distinct.
+\begin{proof}[Proof of Theorem \ref{th1}] Once uniqueness is established for the $u$ component of the solution $(u,\beta)$, uniqueness of the $\beta$ component follows from \eqref{054}.
+By Remark \ref{rem2} it suffices to prove uniqueness of solutions $(u,\beta)$ in which $u$ is the version given by Lemma \ref{lem1}.
+To show uniqueness of the $u$ component, argue by contradiction and assume that $(u^i,\beta^i)$, $i=1,2$ are two solutions where $u^1$ and $u^2$ are distinct.
 Then there exist $t>0$ and $r\in\R$ such that, say, $u^1_t[r,\iy)<u^2_t[r,\iy)$.
 Fix such $t$ and $r$.
-Given $n\in\N$ denote $\del_n=tn^{-1}$.
-Then by Propositions \ref{prop1} and \ref{prop2}, for every small $\Del>0$ there exists $n_0$ such that for every $n>n_0$,
+Denote $\del_n=tn^{-1}$ for $n\in\N$.
+Let $0<t_0<t$.
+Then by Propositions \ref{prop1} and \ref{prop2}, for every small $\Del>0$ there exists $n_0$ such that for $n>n_0$,

 By Proposition \ref{prop3},